 ITH was incorporated under the Company Act (British Columbia) under the name "Ashnola Mining Company Ltd." on May 26, 1978.
 ITH's name was changed to "Tower Hill Mines Ltd." on June 1, 1988, and subsequently changed to "International Tower Hill Mines Ltd." on March 15, 1991.
 ITH has been transitioned under, and is now governed by, the BCBCA.
 On October 11, 2005, ITH filed a transition application under the BCBCA, reflecting the adoption by the shareholders, on October 29, 2004, of a new form of Articles to govern the affairs of ITH in substitution for the original articles adopted under the old Company Act (B.C.) and reflecting the increased flexibility available to companies under the BCBCA.
 A copy of the new Articles is available on SEDAR at www.sedar.com.
-On November 15, 2005, the shareholders resolved to amend the Articles to increase the authorized capital from 20,000,000 common shares without par value.
+On November 15, 2005, the shareholders resolved to amend the Articles to increase the authorized capital from 20,000,000 common shares without par value to 500,000,000 common shares without par value.
 A Notice of Articles in respect of such increase was filed on April 20, 2006, at which time such increase in authorized capital became effective.

-The head office and principal business address of ITH is located at Suite 1920 - 1188 West Georgia Street, Vancouver, British Columbia, CANADA V6E 4A23, and its registered and records office is located at Suite 2300, Four Bentall Centre, 1055 Dunsmuir Street, P.O.
+The head office and principal business address of ITH is located at Suite 2300 - 1177 West Hastings Street, Vancouver, British Columbia, CANADA V6E 2K3, and its registered and records office is located at Suite 2300, Four Bentall Centre, 1055 Dunsmuir Street, P.O.
 Box 49122, Vancouver, B.C.
 V7X 1J1.